kristofmic/javascript/README.md

 ## Danger Zone

   - `#eval`.
 Do not use it.
 It is insecure, can be difficult to debug, and is slow.
-  - 'with'.
+  - `with`.
 No.
-  - 'delete'.
+  - `delete`.
 Avoid if possible due to performance issues.
 Often the same objective can be achieved by setting the object property to `null` or `undefined`.
-  - You should not be modifying the `prototype` of built in objects (e.g., `Object.prototype' or 'Array.prototype').
+  - You should not be modifying the `prototype` of built in objects (e.g., `Object.prototype` or `Array.prototype`).
 Prefer creating a helper utility instead (e.g., the lo-dash library, which provides convenience methods for working with arrays and objects)

 **[⬆ back to top](#table-of-contents)**